-- 15.6.3.1 First Steps Maternity Support Services/Infant Case Management - 15.6.3.2 Transportation and Interpreter Services - 15.6.3.3 Patient Review and Coordination (PRC) program, for enrollees who meet the criteria identified in WAC 182-501-0135 - 15.6.3.4 Dental services - 15.6.3.5 Foster Care Fostering Well-Being - 15.6.3.6 Early Support for Infants and Toddlers - 15.6.3.7 Department of Health and Local Health Jurisdiction services, including Title V services for children with special health care needs - 15.6.3.8 Hospitals - 15.6.4 The Contractor shall participate with, cooperate with and coordinate with regional health alliances. - 15.6.5 The Contractor will have an operational agreement with the local Regional support Network (RSN), crisis lines, emergency departments, and Counties that addresses coordination of Crisis/ITA services between the parties, including real time data, data sharing agreements, and care transitions. - 15.6.6 The Contractor shall execute an MOU with the Area Agencies on Aging and DSHS Home and Community Services for the purposes of coordination, participation and cooperation to ensure seamless service delivery to enrollees.
-This includes information sharing when Enrollees' move, are admitted to the hospital or other institutional settings, exchange of information related to eligibility determinations, and advocacy concerns for Enrollees receiving LTSS. - 15.6.7 The Contractor shall ensure care coordination informs interventions that recognize and are tailored for the medical, social, economic, behavioral health, functional impairment, cultural and environmental factors impacting an enrollee's health and health care choices. - 15.6.8 The Contractor shall ensure that communication is fostered between the providers of care, including the treating primary care provider and medical specialists and entities authorizing behavioral health and longterm services and supports, the enrollee and the assigned Care Manager/Intensive Care Coordinator.

-15.7 Health Risk Assessment and Screening

-To determine the enrollee's appropriate assignment within the three-tier system and required level of care management and care coordination, the Contractor shall use HCA pre-approved screening tools and a standardized Health Risk Assessment (HRA).

-15.7.1 Initial Health Screen (IHS): To evaluate the enrollee's level of need and to identify potential Enrollees with Special Health Care Needs, the Contractor shall conduct an initial, brief health screen containing behavioral, developmental and physical health questions, including questions appropriate to capture LTSS needs, within thirty (30) calendar days of enrollment for new enrollees.

-- 15.7.1.1 The IHS screening can be completed in a variety of methods (written, telephonic or in person).
+- 14.6.1 Health Home Care Coordinators - 14.6.2 First Steps Maternity Support Services/Infant Case Management - 14.6.3 Transportation and Interpreter Services - 14.6.4 Patient Review and Coordination (PRC) program, for enrollees who meet the criteria identified in WAC 182-501-0135 - 14.6.5 Dental services - 14.6.6 Foster Care Fostering Well-Being - 14.6.7 Early Support for Infants and Toddlers - 14.6.8 Department of Health and Local Health Jurisdiction services, including Title V services for children with special health care needs - 14.6.9 Hospitals - 14.7The Contractor shall participate with, cooperate with and coordinate with regional health alliances, such as the Southwest Washington Regional Health Alliance, Puget Sound Health Alliance, Eastern Washington Regional Health Alliance and CHOICE Regional Health Network. - 14.8The Contractor shall participate with, cooperate with and coordinate with the Area Agency on Aging and/or DSHS/HCS for the purposes of overall service delivery.
+This includes information sharing when Enrollees' move, are admitted to the hospital or other institutional settings, exchange of information related to eligibility determinations, and advocacy concerns for Enrollees receiving LTSS. - 14.9The Contractor must implement procedures to share information regarding the physical and behavioral support health care of enrollees with other contractors and DDD waiver staff serving the enrollees so that those activities are not duplicated while protecting confidentiality and enrollee rights. - 14.10 Health Risk Assessment and Screening - 14.10.1 To determine the level of care management and care coordination, within the three defined care management and coordination tiers, the Contractor shall use HCA pre-approved screening tools and a standardized Health Risk Assessment (HRA). - 14.10.1.1 Initial Health Screen (IHS): To identify potential Enrollees with Special Health Care Needs, the Contractor shall conduct an initial, brief health screen containing behavioral, developmental and physical health questions including questions appropriate to capture LTSS needs within thirty (30) calendar days of enrollment for new enrollees. - 14.10.1.2 The IHS screening can be completed in a variety of methods (written, telephonic or in person).
 If the Contractor is unable to conduct the initial screening within 30 days, the Contractor shall continue to make efforts to conduct the screening for up to 60 days after enrollment.

-If the Contractor is unsuccessful in contacting the enrollee, the Contractor shall document efforts made to contact the enrollee and conduct the screening. - 15.7.1.2 The Contractor shall document the results of the screening and, based on the results of the initial screening, and if warranted by the screening process, conduct a secondary screening within 30 days to further determine treatment needs. - 15.7.1.3 Enrollee records for enrollees who have screened as high risk for chemical dependency, and are referred for a chemical dependency assessment shall reflect that the referral was made and the reasons for making the referral for an assessment.
-Enrollee records for enrollees who have screened as high risk for chemical dependency but are not referred for a chemical dependency assessment shall reflect the reason that the referral for chemical dependency services was not made. - 15.7.1.4 For those new and current enrollees who have at least one chronic condition and a risk score of 1.5 or greater using PRISM methods, the Initial Health Screen shall be bypassed and a Health Risk Assessment (HRA) shall be conducted.
-Current enrollees' means those enrollees enrolled with the Contractor under prior contracts with HCA and transitioned to enrollment with the Contractor under this Contract. - 15.7.2 Initial Health Risk Assessment (HRA): The Contractor shall ensure that the HRA is conducted within 90 days of enrollment when the initial and secondary screening indicates the need for a HRA.
-The HRA shall determine ongoing need for care coordination services and the need for clinical and non-clinical services, including referrals to clinical consultant services and community resources.
-The HRA tool and content shall be pre-approved by HCA and all information gathered in the HRA shall be entered into the Care Coordination Enrollee Record. - 15.7.2.1 The assessment shall include, at minimum, an evaluation of the enrollee's physical and behavioral health status, health services history, including receipt of preventive care services, current medications, and an evaluation of the need for or use of supportive services and resources, such as those described in the Coordination of Care provisions of this Contract.
+- 14.10.1.3 The Contractor shall document the results of the screening and, based on the results of the initial screening, the Contractor shall conduct a secondary screening within 30 days.
+If the Contractor is unsuccessful in contacting the enrollee, the Contractor shall document efforts made to contact the enrollee and conduct the screening. - 14.10.1.4 Client records for enrollees who have screened as high risk for chemical dependency, and are referred for a chemical dependency assessment shall reflect that the referral was made and the reasons for making the referral for an assessment.
+Client records for enrollees who have screened as high risk for chemical dependency but are not referred for a chemical dependency assessment shall reflect the reason that the referral for chemical dependency services was not made. - 14.10.2 For those new and current enrollees who have at least one chronic condition and a risk score of 1.5 or greater using PRISM methods, the Initial Health Screen shall be bypassed and a Health Risk Assessment (HRA) shall be conducted. - 14.10.2.1 Current enrollees' means those enrollees enrolled with the Contractor under prior contracts with HCA and transitioned to enrollment with the Contractor under this Contract.